Oxygen depletion compared to carbon dioxide emissions.

 So, what do these big numbers mean?
 Well, as I mentioned above, I have the theory that the primary driver of climate change is NOT carbon dioxide but oxygen depletion.
 So, how much oxygen are we losing versus how much carbon dioxide are we gaining?

-45.5 gigatonnes of breathable oxygen subtracted from the atmosphere per year.
+55.4 gigatonnes of breathable oxygen is subtracted from the atmosphere per year.
+(Photosynthesis adds back a small amount.
+See below.)

-Those numbers look almost the same.
-Given our chemical formula for the combustion of carbon, this is close to what we would expect.
+Given our chemical formula methane combustion of carbon, this is close to what we would expect:

-In my next post, I will be comparing how much oxygen is burned to how much oxygen is left in the atmosphere.
+In my next articles on global oxygen depletion, I will be comparing how much oxygen is burned to how much oxygen is left in the atmosphere and how much oxygen is produced by photosynthesis.
 Is it possible that we will run out of air to breathe?